Biden vows abortion fight, assails 'extreme' court ruling

 The White House and the Justice Department said they would look for ways to blunt the impact of the ruling, and Biden said his administration would try to ensure that abortion medication is available as widely as possible and women aren't prevented from traveling across state lines to end pregnancies.

-However, no executive actions were announced on Friday, and Biden conceded that his options were limited.
+However, no executive actions were announced Friday, and Biden conceded that his options were limited.
+White House officials tried to rally allies in a virtual meeting after the president spoke.

+“We need to stay united," said Emmy Ruiz, the director of political strategy and outreach.
+"We know that the task ahead is incredibly daunting.
+But we’re prepared to meet the moment.”

 “It’s a painful day for those of us who support women’s rights,” said Laura Free, an Ithaca, New York, resident and women’s rights historian who came to Washington to do research.
 When she learned of the decision, she said, “I had to come here.”